SHARE

 Traditional Southern Iced Sweet Tea

+Traditional Southern Iced Sweet Tea.
+One of the few sweet drinks that I can't live without---honestly.
+Haha.
 I've been so excited to share this recipe with you guys!
-If you've been following Orchids + Sweet Tea, then you know that I'm a Southern girl at heart (born + raised), so this cup of goodness brings back so many great memories and fun in the sun moments.
+If you've been following Orchids + Sweet Tea, then you know that I'm a Southern girl at heart (born + raised), so this cup of goodness brings back so many great memories and fun-in-the-sun moments.

 For those of you that are in the South, I do hope that this recipe makes you proud!
 Haha.
+I have created a few variations based on this recipe, Southern Strawberry Iced Sweet Tea for little fruity goodness + Southern Peach Iced Tea because it's just such a classic flavor combo!

-Why Sweet Tea?
 What is Southern Sweet Tea?

-Much like Lemonade (for many people), this sweet tea is the epitome of a Spring, Summer, Fall, or Winter----- an all around MUST HAVE in the south.
+Much like Lemonade (for many people), this sweet tea is the epitome of a Spring, Summer, Fall, or Winter----- an all-around MUST-HAVE in the South.
 Yes, ya'll---it's that serious!

-Steep (the longer the stronger the flavor).
+• Steep (the longer the stronger the flavor).

-Mix in sugar for a complete dissolve.
+• Mix in sugar for a complete dissolve.

-Add to pitcher, add lemons for added taste, and CHILL COMPLETELY before serving it with ice.
+• Add to pitcher, add lemons for added taste, and CHILL COMPLETELY before serving it with ice.

-Add your favorite liquor or bourbon for a bit of pizazz (Adults-only)!
+• Add your favorite liquor or bourbon for a bit of pizazz (Adults-only)!

 So you see, there's a complete science to this stuff, especially with the chilling of it since Sweet Tea MUST BE COLD for it to be considered the true Southern staple!
 Haha.
-Sorry if this sounds dramatic, but us Southerners are serous about our sweets------cakes, pies, banana pudding, sweet tea---you name it.
+Sorry if this sounds dramatic, but us Southerners are serious about our sweets------cakes, pies, banana pudding, sweet tea---you name it.

 Why Is Sweet Tea A Southern Thing?